Metalworking: History

 By the historical periods of the Pharaohs in Egypt, the Vedic kings in India, the Tribes of Israel, and the Maya civilization in North America, among other ancient populations, humans had begun to attach value to precious metals over and above any available functional metal tools and weapons.
-Gold or silver trinkets became luxury goods inantiquity.
+Gold or silver trinkets became luxury goods in antiquity.

 In some cases rules for ownership, distribution, and trade were created, enforced, and agreed upon by various peoples.
 By the above periods metalworkers were very skilled at creating objects of adornment, religious artifacts, and trade instruments of precious metals (non-ferrous), as well as weaponry (usually of ferrous metals and/or alloys).
 Sophisticated techniques were practiced by artisans, blacksmiths, atharvavedic practitioners, alchemists, and other categories of metalworkers around the globe.
 For example, the granulation technique occurs in numerous ancient cultures before the historic record shows people traveled to far regions to share this process.
 Metalsmiths today still use this and many other ancient techniques.

 Over time, metal objects became more common and ever more complex.
 The need to further acquire and work metals grew in importance.
 Skills related to extracting metal ores from the earth began to evolve, and metalsmiths became more knowledgeable.
 Metalsmiths became important members of society.

 Fates and economies of entire civilizations were greatly affected by the availability of metals and metalsmiths.
 The metalworker depends on the extraction of precious metals to make jewelry, build more efficient electronics, and for industrial and technological applications from construction to shipping containers to rail, and air transport.
 Without metals, goods and services would cease to move around the globe on the scale we know today.